mattyj7/capstone_c964/README.md

-# capstone_c964
+# Capstone_C964

-WGU Computer Science Capstone
+### WGU Computer Science Capstone

+Navigate to `https://capstone-c964.onrender.com/` to use the Diabetes Risk Score Tool

 ## How to run locally